designbright/snippetTool/README.md

   type show collections
   type db.nameofcollection.find()

-  To exit MongoDB, type control + c
+  To exit MongoDB, type control c

+  ###To See updates on Page, you must first type controlc and then refresh browser